 House Bill 95, currently under consideration by the Ohio Transportation and Public Safety Committee, would toughen penalties for moving violations while distracted.
 Specifically, the law would allow police officers to cite motorists for “distracted driving” if their use of an electronic device or other distracting behavior is part of another traffic offense, such as speeding or a marked lane violation.
 The penalties for distracted driving would be comparable to the penalties for motorists caught speeding in road work zones.

 Significantly, the new law would expand the current laws to include all types of distracted driving, not just texting while driving.
-Under current laws, enforcement is often undermined because it is difficult to prove that a driver was texting instead of, for instance, dialing the phone to call someone, which is legal in Ohio.
+Under current laws, enforcement is often undermined because it is difficult to prove that a driver was texting instead of, dialing the phone to call someone, which is legal in Ohio.

 However, the proposed legislation would leave texting while driving or other distracted driving as a secondary offense for adult drivers, not a primary offense, according to an article on the bill in The Repository.
-That means officers cannot pull drivers over purely on suspicion of distracted driving; rather, the law can only be enforced when a motorist is pulled over for another traffic offense.
+That means officers cannot pull drivers over purely on suspicion of distracted driving;.
+Rather, the law can only be enforced when a motorist is pulled over for another traffic offense.

 According to lawmakers cited in the Repository article, the votes aren’t yet there to make distracted driving a primary offense.